The term case management refers to the assessment process for adults with complex and long term care and support needs.

 - social work assessments: this includes ensuring there are assessments from other professionals from other agencies, which contribute to the complex assessment.
 These should outline agreed goals and outcomes the adult wishes to achieve whilst at home or in supported living or, where this is not possible in a residential / nursing care placement;

-- carers assessments (see Assessment);
+- carers assessments (see Assessment chapter);

 - panel assessments;